 Many people do not prefer stocks for long-term investment plans.
 Therefore, they look forward to a turnaround as soon as possible.
 An investment plan like this comes with pre-determined tenure, which might range from days, a month, a week, or a quarter.
-Among all this, day trading remains the shortest.
+Among all these, day trading remains the shortest.

 If you are new to investing, you might not be aware of the fact that time plays a crucial role in the trade of stocks.
 Here, in this guide, we will discuss the best time of the month, week, or day to make trading decisions.